-In attempt to unblock and balance the flow of energy, acupuncturists insert very thin needles into specific points in the skin tissue.
+In an attempt to unblock and balance the flow of energy, acupuncturists insert very thin needles into specific points in the skin tissue.
 These points are called acupoints, we have about 350-400 of them.
 Medical acupuncture is often used for pain relief and other health issues.

-Traditional Chinese medicine explains that being healthy is the result of harmonious balance of “yin” and “yang” and the Illness is the consequence of its imbalance.
+Traditional Chinese medicine explains that being healthy is the result of a harmonious balance of “yin” and “yang” and the Illness is the consequence of its imbalance.

 When Qi is blocked, it causes painful sensations or loss of function in various body parts.
-Acupuncturists remove blockages to increase blood circulation, which restores healthy balance to your body.
+Acupuncturists remove blockages to increase blood circulation, which restores a healthy balance to your body.

 In 2003, the World Health Organization listed conditions in which acupuncture has been proven effective.

 • Chemotherapy (nausea and vomiting)

 • Facial pain

 • Help with substance dependence (tobacco and alcohol)